carmenrv/qechackethz24/README.md

 To guarantee fair sharing of resources among teams, here are the guidelines for usage of QuEra's quantum computing resources during the hackaton:
 * Tasks are to be limited to **100 repetition shots**.
 * Hybrid optimization jobs will **not** be allowed.
-* Aquila will be continuously available to participants from [time range]
+* Aquila will be continuously available to participants.

 ## Documentation